German music publisher (b. 1828 in Hamburg; d. 26 March/7 April 1891 in Hamburg), born Heinrich Friedrich Daniel Rahter.

 Correspondence with Tchaikovsky

-3 letters from Tchaikovsky to Daniel Rahter have survived, dating from 1887 to 1889, of which the one highlighted in bold is now available in an English translation on this site:
+3 letters from Tchaikovsky to Daniel Rahter have survived, dating from 1887 to 1889, of which those highlighted in bold have been translated into English on this website:

 - Letter 3214a – 2/14 April 1887, from Maydanovo

 - Letter 3816 – 5/17 March 1889, from Hannover

 - Letter 3892a – 30 June/12 July 1889, from Frolovskoye